somat27/UM-DAI/README.md

   - Credentials are currently hard‑coded in the codebase for demonstration.
 For production, externalize them (environment variables or an unversioned `config.properties`).

 License
-- Academic project — no explicit license is defined in this repository.
+Academic project for DAI — University of Minho.